 Your college has a key role in providing pastoral support to you.
-However, if you have any questions or concerns during your studies you can speak to your college Tutor or advisor, your departmental academic advisor (for graduate students), the college office or the department's Academic Administration team.
+However, if you have any questions or concerns during your studies you can speak to your college Tutor or advisor, the college office or the department's Academic Administration team.
 If you are unsure who to speak to, the Academic Administration team are happy to help!